DerekBabb/CyberSecurity/Security_Principles/passwords.md

 # Password Selection

-TODO: Still need to spend some time with the python password cracker.

 ## Overview
 Students will learn about good practices in selecting passwords, the dangers of weak passwords or sharing passwords between sites, and how to use password managers.